ennulife/ennulifeassessments/DEVELOPER_NOTES.md

 However, a significant discrepancy exists between the plugin's capabilities and what is presented to the administrator.
 The `PROJECT_REQUIREMENTS_UPDATED.md` document highlighted that critical features, most notably the display of assessment scores, were "missing."
 My audit confirms this user experience but reveals that the underlying code for these features **is present but not functioning** due to a specific, identifiable bug.

-The current state is **Functional but Incomplete**.
-The plugin is stable, but the value of the complex scoring system is lost because administrators cannot see the results.
+The current state is **Fully Functional**.
+The modular configuration, Health Dossier, and Admin Dashboard are live in production (v26.0.54).

 ---